srivatsj/IonicChatApp/README.md

 Storing the chat history in mongodb/CouchDB.

-Add Elastic search for searching through messages.
+Add ElasticSearch for searching through messages.

 Sending notifications to device when not avialable.